ApphereInc/Apphere-iOS-Dev-2.0/README.md

 ## Tony Todo

 ### Transition
-* Bounce the dismiss animation
+* Bounce the present and dismiss transitions, like app store
-* Slide tab bar out of way on present and slide back on dismiss, like app store.
+* Slide tab bar out of way on present and slide back on dismiss, like app store
 * Add Bounce to Expand and Close Animation

 ### UI